 Easiest Way to Get a Cuba eVISA

 Buy online, get your Cuban eVisa without needing to visit a Cuban consulate, send money to the embassy.
 Buy from EasyTouristCard – an approved Cuban evisa vendor.
 It’s quick, easy and safe.
+AND they include a pre-filled D’Viajeros form too!!
 Choose standard or expedited delivery!

 The Havana Airport Arrivals Process

-When you deplane you’ll walk to immigration.
+When you deplane, you’ll walk to immigration.
 Then you’ll go through immigration.
 After immigration, you’ll collect your bags, and then you’ll go through security.
-After security you’re in the Havana arrivals hall – it’s here that you can change money or use an ATM in the airport.
+After security, you’re in the Havana arrivals hall.
+It’s here that you can change money or use an ATM in the airport. (read my guide to ATMs before you do this.
 And then, you’re outside where transfers are met and where you can take taxis to Havana and beyond.
 The easiest way to get from Havana Airport to Havana is to take a pre-booked transfer.
-Prebook and prepay your transfer to Havana here. – now includes shared Havana airport transfers
+Prebook and prepay your transfer to Havana here.
+This now includes shared Havana airport transfers.

-After deplaning it’s an easy walk to immigration.
-Havana airport is not a big airport, and it is unlikely that there will be another planeload of people trying to go through immigration.
-Arrivals Havana Airport is a small, un-air-conditioned area.
+Once you step off the plane, you’ll follow the signs for immigration.
+There’s nothing complicated about the layout, just join the line and wait your turn.
+And yes, there will almost certainly be a line.
+However, Havana airport is not a big airport, and it is unlikely that there will be another plane-load of people trying to go through immigration.
+Arrivals at Havana Airport is a small, un-air-conditioned area.

 The Baggage Hall and Collecting Bags at Havana Airport